Find out what pomalidomide is, how you have it and other important information about taking pomalidomide.

 Pregnant women should not touch or handle pomalidomide.
 You must store it in a place where pregnant women or children cannot reach it.

 Pomalidomide is present in semen during treatment.
 All men taking pomalidomide should use condoms during sexual intercourse.
-This needs to be continued for 7 days after the treatment ends.
+This needs to continue for 7 days after the treatment ends.

 Treatment for other conditions